Domestic Wastewater Management Systems

 Documents to request before purchasing a property include:

 A property with a septic tank system requires a Permit to Install and a Certificate to Use to be issued by Council before the system is used or a Certificate of Occupancy is issued by a Building Surveyor.
 The Permit to Install provides conditions about the type and use of the system approved for the dwelling.
 An approved plan will show the septic tank location and the effluent disposal area.
 In some circumstances, owners of septic tank systems have illegally altered their systems without the relevant permits.
-If you purchase a property without checking or requesting the documentation of the septic tank system and Council finds the system has been altered from its approved certificates, the responsibility sits with the current owner at the time of investigation, who will be required to either to upgrade or return the system to its approved state.
+If you purchase a property without checking or requesting the documentation of the septic tank system and Council finds the system has been altered from its approved certificates, the responsibility sits with the current owner at the time of investigation, who will be required to either upgrade or return the system to its approved state.

 Domestic Wastewater Management Plan